Definition

 How does a disk image work?

 A disk image includes files and file folders, boot files, directories, file allocation tables, operating system (OS) attributes, slack space and unused storage capacity.
-Disk imaging software is used to make an image of a completely configured system.
+Disk imaging software makes an image of a completely configured system.
 Because of its large size, a disk image file is compressed and stored on a secondary storage device or in cloud storage.
 Hard drive disk images can be saved as a virtual hard disk.

 A disk image provides a single, consistent source for all computers in a group or organization on which the information on it is installed.
 It also can be mounted so that users can view it on their desktop as though it were an external drive.
 Authorized users have access to all file folders within a mounted disk image.

-For enhanced security, the contents of a disk file can be encrypted and password-protected, much like any other computer system drive or device.
+For enhanced security, the contents of a disk image file can be encrypted and password protected, much like any other computer system drive or device.
 There are many file formats used for disk images, which are identified by specific three-letter file extensions.

 How are disk images used?